traefik/traefik/docs/content/routing/services/index.md

     The default cookie name is an abbreviation of a sha1 (ex: `_1d52e`).

+!!! note "Secure & HTTPOnly flags"

+    By default, the affinity cookie is created without those flags.
+One however can change that through configuration.

 ??? example "Adding Stickiness"

     ```toml
     [http.services]
       [http.services.my-service]
         [http.services.my-service.LoadBalancer.stickiness]
+          secureCookie = true
+          httpOnlyCookie = true
     ```

 ??? example "Adding Stickiness with a Custom Cookie Name"